XP-NETWORK/documentation/docs/Multibridge2.0/logging_with_unstoppable.md

    [https://unstoppabledomains.com/search?searchTerm=dimabrook](https://unstoppabledomains.com/search?searchTerm=dimabrook)

-## 3. An you will get a list of domain name offers:
+## 3. And you will get a list of domain name offers:

 ![Domain name offers](../../static/assets/unstoppable_domains/2.ud.png)

-## 4. Select a domain name that matches your cost and esthetic expectations and click `Add to cart` button.
-The button's text will change to ` Added`.
+## 4. Select a domain name that matches your cost and aesthetic expectations and click the `Add to cart` button.
+The button's text will change to ` Added.`

 ![Add items to the basket](../../static/assets/unstoppable_domains/3.ud.png)